 Understanding X12 EDI Structure

-Structure of the Page
+Structure of a Page

 Carrie J. Brown, DOB 01/13/1953, Male